-All pupils, parents, staff, volunteers and governors are expected to sign an agreement regarding the acceptable use of the school's ICT systems and the internet (appendices 1-3).
-Visitors will be expected to read and agree to the school's terms on acceptable use if relevant.
+All pupils, parents and staff are expected to sign an agreement regarding the acceptable use of the school's ICT systems and the internet (appendices 1-3).
 Use of the school's internet must be for educational purposes only, or for the purpose of fulfilling the duties of an individual's role.